thejohnsullivan/McLeian/_posts/2016-06-10-three-years.md

 Confusing and overwhelming moments filled with thoughts of not being good enough and getting lost towards aims of perfection, I only lost touch with God.
 I forgot what it meant to be forgiven and what it meant to be free.
 I trapped myself again within four walls, without windows refusing to let any light in.

 {% include image.html url="/assets/images/threeyears2.JPG" %}

-<center>“*A man can no more diminish God's glory by refusing to worship Him than a lunatic can put out the sun by scribbling the word 'darkness' on the walls of his cell.*”</center>
+<center>“**A man can no more diminish God's glory by refusing to worship Him than a lunatic can put out the sun by scribbling the word 'darkness' on the walls of his cell.**”</center>
 <center>C.S.
 Lewis, The Problem of Pain</center>

 Two years in and I had lost my trust in Him.
 Out of self-reliance, stubbornness and bitterness, I could not find myself to be content with wherever God placed me in.
 Among all those who are in motion and within all that is dark, I could no longer find the sun.
-I simply found my faith at a standstill, without progress and without growth.
+I simply found my faith at a **standstill**, without progress and without growth.

-For a while, I didn’t know how to face my own fears and my own needs because I was too preoccupied feeling for others and satisfying their needs from me.
+For a while, I didn’t know how to face my own fears and my own needs because I was too preoccupied feeling for others and satisfying their needs.
    I stopped reading the Bible.
    I stopped praying.
    I stopped letting anyone in.
    In believing He no longer loved me, I stopped loving Him.
-During a period of time, I let go of my relationship with God in order salvage some sort of hope.
+During this period of time, I let go of my relationship with God in order salvage some sort of hope.
 I moved my life in an uncomfortable direction in justifying what other people had believed to be the truth.

-So instead of living in His truth, I decided to run away.
-At times, it was better to be empty and to feel numb of all the heavy load I would’ve been carrying.
-Rather than reminding myself of that night I went underwater to bury my old self, I decided to drown myself in sin instead.
+So instead of living in His truth, I decided to **run away**.
+At times, it was better to be **empty** and to feel **numb** of all the heavy load I would’ve been carrying.
+Rather than reminding myself of that night I went underwater to bury my old self, I decided to force myself back into that darkness instead.
 I forgot what it had meant to surrender to God.

+{% include image.html url="/assets/images/threeyears3.JPG" %}

 In the summer of 2015, I had to opportunity to live like Jesus did, compassionate and selfless, serving the poor in the undeniably beautiful city of Budapest.
-These were twelve days I truly needed, to escape and to give back; to feel something inside that can inspire me to grow and to start wanting something again.
-With this, I took something back to Boston with me, a changed heart…that is what I needed in order to step forward towards the right direction.
+These were 12 days I truly needed, to escape and to give back; to feel something inside that can inspire me to grow and to start wanting something again.
+With this, I took something back to Boston with me, what I assumed was a changed heart…that is what I needed in order to step forward towards the right direction.

-Still I had a lot to change, a lot to uncover and rediscover.
+Still I had a lot to change, a lot to **uncover** and **rediscover**.
 Growing in contentment, in vulnerability, and in trust were my main focus.
 To challenge myself in breaking down the four walls ⎯⎯ that was the toughest part during this time of my journey.

-I’ve had thoughts of leaving behind God, of walking away BUT where else would I be heading towards and would it be worth it?
+I’ve had these thoughts of leaving behind God, of walking away **BUT** where else would I be heading towards?
+And would it be worth it?

-I had to believe that the world will come up empty and the only constant and unconditional fill I can get is from God, not from the world I decided to leave behind 3 years ago.
+<center>I had to believe that the world will come up empty and the only constant and unconditional fill I can get is from God, not from the world I decided to leave behind 3 years ago.</center>

-I had to believe that it was okay to hurt.
+<center>I had to believe that it was okay to hurt.
 And to feel pain.
-That the difficult things are only temporary and somehow the dark clouds in my life will someday part and sunlight will shine on my face.
+That the difficult things are only temporary and somehow the dark clouds in my life will someday part and sunlight will shine on my face.</center>

-I had to believe that it was fine to feel broken and that heartache is part of this journey.
-It was okay to lose touch with people and to let go of them because God has worked out a better plan for all of us.
+<center>I had to believe that it was fine to feel broken and that heartache is part of this journey.
+It was okay to lose touch with people and to let go of them because God has worked out a better plan for all of us.</center>

-I had to believe it made sense to feel sadness and to be depressed.
+<center>I had to believe it made sense to feel sadness and to be depressed.
 It was okay to cry and beg for more because joy has been promised to me.
-And I can be happy if I let myself be happy.
+And I can be happy if I let myself be happy.</center>

-I had to believe that loving God is more than simply recognizing Him.
+<center>I had to believe that loving God is more than simply recognizing Him.
 It also requires surrender.
-Love for Him also calls for loving and encouraging others.
+Love for Him also calls for loving and encouraging others.</center>

-I had to believe it was better to trust and to be vulnerable with the people in my life.
-To be open about the things I struggle with because these people I confide in will help me.
+<center>I had to believe it was better to trust and to be vulnerable with the people in my life.
+To be open about the things I struggle with because these people I confide in will guide me in the righteous direction.</center>

-I had to believe that three years ago was the best day of my life.
+<center>I had to believe that three years ago was the best day of my life.</center>

-Even though I sometimes doubt and even though I sometimes run away, I have to believe that coming back to God every day is what’s best.
-It is what I have to do in order to be put back together.
-To be worth something.
+<center>Even though I sometimes doubt and even though I sometimes run away, I have to believe that coming back to God every day is what’s best.</center>
+   <center>It is what I have to do in order to be put back together.</center>
+   <center>To be worth something.</center>

+{% include image.html url="/assets/images/threeyears4.JPG" %}

-So after three years, I still declare, “Jesus is Lord.”
+<center>So after three years, I still declare, “**Jesus is Lord.**”</center>
-And now I can easily say, “I love you.”
+   <center>And now I can easily say, “**I love you.**”</center>